Malabarba/ham-mode/README.md

 This package defines a major-mode, `ham-mode`, which allows you to edit HTML files exactly as if they were Markdown files.
 Activate it while visiting an HTML file.
 The buffer will be converted to Markdown, but the file will still be kept in HTML format behind the scenes.
+Each time you save the Markdown buffer, the file will be updated with the HTML.

 Instructions
 ------